 Your personal statement provides you with an opportunity to tell us all about you!

-While it will not be formally assessed, vour personal statement will be essential preparation for you if you are successful in being invited to one of our Assessment Days.
-We advise you to consider the following factors when writing your statement:
+While it will not be formally assessed, your personal statement may provide guidance to us when we are shortlisting applications and will be essential preparation for you if invited to attend one of our Assessment Days.